Beej126/GmailZero/README.md

 Here at the inception this begins with the wishlist... wild that we don't have a couple innocent calendar integration features under one roof after all these years.

+## Really thinking this through
+- to really do this right, there's no getting around the need to integrate one's work calendar with their personal calendar...
+- they really have to be one and the same ...
+- for me that means Office 365 / Outlook...
+- and after all these years Outlook still has some big gaps:
+  1. can't do multiple recurring reminders!?
+  2. you can visually overlay two calendars rather nicely (including your google cal!) in the main calendar view but they don't support doing that in the "To Do" panel off to the right of your inbox, arrrg!!!
+- the other immovable constraint is the work calendar is shared out as the primary means for peers to book meetings, so i must maintain that calendar as the sum total of everything i'm scheduled for, both personally and professionally
+- as an aside, i really like how once you've defined multiple backend accounts in outlook, whenever you create and email it lets you choose where you're sending it from... this suggests a general pattern for the combined solution
+- the only way i can see this all coming together is an app doing doing all the cal and imap apis for office 365 as well as showing the gmail inbox via imap as well...
+- would like to avoid the whole psync nightmare by only booking stuff on the outlook cal, no longer using the google cal at all,
+- but my mental model REALLY requires the multiple reminders feature that outlook/365 just doesn't support ... at best you could probably tack it on as custom behavior in the desktop app but the real power of reminders of course happens through our mobile devices... i.e. the killer integration we get in the google ecosystem with android phones chiming us
+- so there's the rub... how the heck do we merge the work calendar with multiple reminders??? need to do some googling

 ## Wishlist / Design Goals
 1. this essentially starts with mailbird as a decent reference point UI wise and wanting to fix some crucial annoyances
 2. **Full calendar integration**